 - and other Internet locations (most of which are available in cached amber at Internet Archive’s Wayback machine

 was built by importing content from many of the above sources plus:

 Note to self: robots are in turned-off mode on above.

-This site was nascent-ly assembled in 2013 with much assistance from Duane Storey, as well as help from Rebecca Bollwitt and John Bollwitt of Sixty4media and sometimes Jay Stewart and inspiration from Pete Word.
+This site was nascent-ly assembled in 2014 with much assistance from Duane Storey, as well as help from Rebecca Bollwitt and John Bollwitt of Sixty4media, Jason Sanders, and sometimes Jay Stewart plus inspiration from Pete Word.